CMLennon/421-Lab-Notes/Lab-4/Lab4Notes.md

 Great.
 So did you look up the test type?
 Good.
 We can use an F-test to produce a p-value for our calculated statistic.

+**Note: I made a mistake here.
+What we want is n_GQ MINUS the number of variables.
+IE Degrees of freedom for each subgroup.
+In this case, it is 5.
+So subtract five from n_GQ**
 ```r
 #Ok.
 So.
 In general, any distribution you can think of has a set of functions you can use on R.
 #Generally, they are prefixed with r, p, q, and d.